MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 -   They are either Universal Windows Platform (UWP) apps, or Windows Phone Silverlight apps.

--   Users can uninstall them directly, like other applications.
+-   Users can uninstall them directly, like other app.

--   They can be upgraded by updating the settings application in the Store, like other Windows apps.
+-   They can be upgraded by updating the settings app in the Store, like other Windows apps.

 -   They are preinstalled applications installed at first boot.
     > As with any other preinstalled application, partners must submit a system settings application to the Windows Dev Center in order to: